sst/sst/www/docs/what-is-sst.md

 });
 ```

 Behind the scenes this creates an instance of an [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) with a couple of routes.
 Each route here points to a [_Function_](#functions).
-We'll look at these below.
+We'll look at them below.

 ---